 - Invest only in low-cost funds.
 Rather than paying a coin-flipper 1% or 2% per year, many index funds only charge 0.1%, 0.05% or even 0% to invest in.
-They know that they aren’t doing anything genius for you, and they charge you accordingly.
+They know that they are not doing anything genius for you, and they charge you accordingly.

 - Index funds are, by their nature, fairly immune to the coin-flipping luck.
 Rather than selecting specific stocks to invest in, index funds invest in entire swaths of the market.
-It’s like me saying, “I’m going to bet on ten thousand of my coin-flippers over all 100 days.”
-Some will do well, some will do poorly, but on average…I’ll just be average!
+Index funds bet on the average.
 The economy usually grows, so average means your portfolio is growing.

 But, I know a good stock picker!

 Most of us know someone in life who seems to buck the trend.
 So now that I’ve harped on the idea of luck-based stock market success, some of you might have some pretty good arguments about people you know.
-Let me play lawyer and address a couple…
+Let me play strawman lawyer and address a couple arguments…

 “My friend has been trading for fun for the past five years, and his portfolio is up 50%!
 That’s great, right?

 “My other friend has been trading for fun for the past five years, and her portfolio is up 200%!!”
-Screw you, Jesse.
 What’s your criticism now?!

 But if she’s utilizing leverage at all, she’s playing with fire.
 Her 200% gains look great thanks to the recent bull market, but she might take an extra long tumble if the market takes a bearish turn.